chavarera/PythonScript/Data_Structure_In_Python/Set/MathmaticalOperationonset.md

-## Set Operation :wrench:
+## Set Operation

-Sets can be used to carry out mathematical set operations following different operation on set can be performed
+Sets can be used to carry out mathematical set operations following a different operation on set can be performed

 1. Union (|)
 2. Intersection (&)